 LCL sprain taping helps protect the lateral ligament following a lateral knee ligament sprain.
-It can be used during treatment and rehabilitation phase, but also when returning to normal training.
+It is used during treatment and rehabilitation phases, as well as when returning to normal training.

 Aim of LCL sprain taping